docker/docs/get-started/part3.md

 At this point, you've set up your Docker Hub account and have connected it to your Docker Desktop.
 Now let's make our first repo, and share our bulletin board app there.

-1. Click on the Docker icon in your menu bar, and navigate to **Repositories > Create Repository**.
+1. Click on the Docker icon in your menu bar, and navigate to **Repositories > Create**.
 You'll be taken to a Docker Hub page to create a new repository.

 2. Fill out the repository name as `bulletinboard`.
 Leave all the other options alone for now, and click **Create** at the bottom.